 Using the look up tool available on our website www.onetcodeconnector.org, look up each job title and enter the first six numbers of the SOC code on your spreadsheet that's the closest match for that specific job.
-Valid SOC codes do not end in a zero.
-ESD accepts only SOC codes that end in a 1 through 9.

 You can use this reference when you complete your information for filing.
 We recommend importing your wage file instead of hand-keying it.
 For more info, see esd.wa.gov/employer-taxes/importing-wage-files-new-EAMS.